 The Natural History of Selborne made the ancient yew famous, but, unconscious of its celebrity, the tree continued to stand in the churchyard long after Gilbert White was buried there.
 Beneath the old stump is The Trumpeter’s Stone, marking the grave of John Newland, one of the ‘Captain Swing’ rioters of 1830.
 When laid to rest, Newland joined forefathers who had been there since before the Conquest and would eventually be unearthed by the fall of the tree.
 The life-span of yew-trees makes even the most momentous human events mere episodes in a much larger, if rather slow-moving, historical saga.
 As centuries pass, arboreal objects become subjects under whose shade people come and go, making little impression.
 And yet, the shock of the Selborne yew’s fall brings home the vulnerability of all life on earth.
-Hence, even after its death, this great Romantic fragment is shooting out fresh meanings for the 21st century.
+Hence, even after its death, this great Romantic fragment is shooting out fresh meanings for the twenty first century.

 Creator: yew seed, congenial soil, sun and rain